 In 1886, German architect Mies van der Rohe famously declared that "less is more".
-In 2019, not to be outdone, American entertainer MattySmokes420 responded with: "like and subscribe for more great content!"
-Both men make compelling arguments, but I'm starting to think that less is becoming a more important option in this Age of Great Content we've found ourselves in.
+In 2019, not to be outdone, American Youtuber MattySmokes420 responded with: "like and subscribe for more great content!"
+Both men make compelling arguments, but I'm beginning to think that less is becoming a more important option in this Age of Great Content.
 Mies van der Rohe was a pioneer of modernist architecture, which was also a cultural precursor to the minimalist art movement of the 20th century.
 In the years since, minimalism has evolved into a variety of other art forms and areas of life.
-Nowadays we watch as Marie Kondo, a petite and joyful Japanese woman, preaches to her Netflix audience to remove all the possessions that don't "spark joy" in one's life.
+Nowadays we watch as Marie Kondo, a petite and joyful Japanese woman, preaches to her Netflix audience to remove all possessions that don't "spark joy" in one's life.
 Clean up your room and throw things out; this is minimalism in 2020.

 A painting is not a picture of an experience.
 It is the experience.